 Section 1.
 Each Officer of the SHSPTO shall be a member of this organization.

 Section 2.
-The Officers of the SHSPTO shall be: President, Vice President, Recording Secretary, Treasurer, Creative Marketing Director, and Project Graduation Chairperson.
+The Officers of the SHSPTO shall be: President, Vice President, Recording Secretary, Treasurer, and Project Graduation Chairperson.

 The Principal of Somerville High School, or the person acting pursuant to his/her authority (e.g. the Assistant Principal), shall serve in an advisory function.